Salmon-Computer-Vision/salmon-computer-vision/counting/mot_count/README.md

 Currently, only a single class (fish) counting for videos or video streams.

-First, move the `weights` folder provided to this directory.
+First, move the `weights` folder provided to the `count` directory.

-Open up a command line window at this directory by going to the Windows Explorer folder search bar and type in `cmd` and Enter.
+Open up a command line window at `count` directory by going to the Windows Explorer folder search bar and type in `cmd` and Enter.

 Run the following command:

 ```
-count.exe --input "<path\to\video-file>" --weights weights\latest.pt --cfg weights\cfg\yolo4.cfg
+count.exe --input "<path\to\video-file>" --weights weights\latest.pt --cfg weights\cfg\yolo3.cfg
 ```

 For example,